-Oman is a stable, wealthy country with strict laws (and customs).
+Oman is a stable, wealthy country with strict laws.
 Such laws would harshly punish those who dare to cross them.
-According to the 2017 Global Terrorism Index (GTI), Oman is a terrorism-free country.
-Though there is some instability and hostility in the region (I.e., Saudi Arabia vs. Yemen and Qatar vs. the UAE), Oman has stayed neutral in these conflicts.
+According to the Global Terrorism Index (GTI), Oman is a terrorism-free country.
+Though there is some instability and hostility in the region (I.e., Saudi Arabia vs. Yemen), Oman has stayed neutral in these conflicts.
 Up to this point, Oman’s neutral foreign policy has kept it out of harm’s way and ensured its continued security.

 Of course, whenever you’re traveling to a foreign country, there are always certain risks that you need to watch out for.
 Hence, it’s important to take normal precautions as you would anywhere else.
-To assess the country’s safety prior to your visit, be sure to check your government’s official travel advisories and relevant news articles.
-If you’re an American traveler, it’s always advisable to check the U.S. State Department Travel Advisory prior to reaching your destination.
+Be sure to check your government’s official travel advisories and relevant news articles.
+If you’re an American traveler, I always advise checking the U.S. State Department Travel Advisory prior to reaching your destination.

 Best time of year to visit Oman

 As a general rule of thumb, Oman is mild and comfortable during the winter months and very hot during the summer months.
 Therefore, you’ll want to plan your visit according to the weather conditions and activities you plan to do.

 If you intend to do lots of outdoor activities, you should consider visiting Oman between October and December, and January through February.
 The temperatures tend to linger in the upper 70s° and low 80s° Fahrenheit (~25°-28° Celsius): perfect for hiking and other outdoor activities!